totoberni/TAETPU/README.md

-# Transformer Ablation EXperiment on Google Cloud TPU with PyTorch
+# Transformer Ablation Experiment on Google Cloud TPU (with PyTorch)

 This repository contains a complete setup for running PyTorch on Google Cloud TPU VMs using Docker.
 It demonstrates how to set up a TPU VM, build and deploy a Docker container with PyTorch/XLA support, and run a simple test script that validates TPU functionality.